Upcoming Meetings and Important Public Surveys

 Open communication is maintained by VDCI between the Town of Johnstown, County Departments of Health & Environment, the Colorado Department of Public Health & Environment and surrounding municipalities in order to ensure that the highest level of mosquito control and epizootic response is achieved.
 This diligent and cooperative communication is important to the Town of Johnstown’s mosquito management program and provides significant benefit to public health throughout the entire area.

 Spray Schedule - Click here to view by county

 Vector Disease Control International sets traps around Town on Monday nights and sprays for mosquitos every Tuesday, as needed, between dusk and dawn.

 - South Water Tank Project

-In keeping with the 2016 Water System Master Plan, Town leadership is implementing needed improvements to the Johnstown water system by installing a new water storage tank on the south side of Town and a new water pipeline that will connect at the southeast corner of Stroh Farms and loop back to Town along Weld County Road 13 to Highway 60.
+In keeping with the 2016 Water System Master Plan, Town leadership is implementing needed improvements to the Johnstown water system by installing a new water storage tank on the south side of Town West of 17 and North of 40 and a new water pipeline that will connect at the southeast corner of Stroh Farms and loop back to Town along Weld County Road 13 to Highway 60.
 This project will facilitate future planned growth as well as improve water pressure and delivery for both current and future residents of the southern area of Johnstown.